piercefreeman/mountaineer-cloud/README.md

 uv add --dev "mountaineer-cloud[mocks]"
 ```

-## Primitives

-The user-facing primitives currently live under `mountaineer_cloud.primitives`.

-Today those include:

-- `CloudEmailField`
-- `CloudFile`
-- `CloudFileField`
-- `CloudMixin`
-- `EmailBody`
-- `EmailMessage`
-- `EmailRecipient`
+### Storage Primitive

-The storage primitives are the primary implemented surface today.
-The core convention is:
+The core convention for our storage primitives is:

-1. A provider package establishes how to connect to the real supplier.
+1. A provider package establishes how to connect to the real supplier (S3, R2, etc).
 2. That provider exposes an authenticated `*Core` object.
 3. A primitive accepts that core object and uses it to perform work.